Hannah Mason

 D.C.
 Policy Center

 Prior to joining the Policy Center in 2023, Hannah served as Emergent Bilingual Coordinator and Instructional Coach at Nashville, Tennessee.
 She was most proud of her abilities to build community amongst her students, drive language acquisition success, and advocate tirelessly for equity in and outside of the classroom for her students.
-In addition, she began her teaching career in Houston, Texas where her love of teaching and literacy blossomed.
+In addition, she began her teaching career in Houston, Texas where her love of literacy and language blossomed.

 Written By Hannah Mason